-If you like to sew, need material for a prom dress, costumes for the Mermaid Parade or your latest art movie, or just want to have rainy day fun with your kids making pillows and curtains, where cab you find a fabric shop in Brooklyn?
+If you like to sew, need material for a prom dress, costumes for the Mermaid Parade, or your latest art movie, just want to have rainy day fun with your kids making pillows and curtains, where can you find a fabric shop in Brooklyn?

 Brooklyn has plenty of great fabric stores with bolts and bolts of fabric at super affordable prices.
 However, they're not all nestled together in one "fabric district" anymore.
 So, you'll have to travel to different Brooklyn neighborhood shops.